aabacchus/bliss/README.md

 Rationale: plain Lua lacks UNIX-specific bindings which we need (working with files and paths) so either I would write a set of Lua bindings to C, but it's as simple to use an existing set such as luaposix.

+[LDoc](https://github.com/lunarmodules/LDoc/) is used for internal documentation.
+For users, see kiss's documentation.